Halfway between the Lofoten Islands and Tromsø lies Senja, Norway’s second largest island.

 Accommodation in Senja

-Even though I’m a lover of road trips and the possibility of changing accommodation (almost) every night, for this trip to Senja I preferred to get out of my usual schemes and choose just one structure for the entire stay.
+Even though I’m a lover of road trips and the possibility of changing accommodation (almost) every night, for this Senja itinerary I preferred to get out of my usual schemes and choose just one structure for the entire stay.

 The reason is really very simple: even if this required me to travel further to return “home” every evening, it also gave me the incredible possibility of not planning anything, but simply following my heart and instinct by taking detours at case.